ayellapragada/devlog/README.md

-> ⚠️ **Honest Note About This Project**
+> ⚠️ **An Important Note On This Project**
 >
-> The README looks polished because I care about docs,  not because this is a mature or prod‑ready tool yet.
+> This isn't necessarily a "production ready" tool yet.
 > DevLog is actively used *by me* every day, but it is still evolving, still rough in places, and still missing features.
 >
-> I'll update or remove this note when the project status changes.
+> I've already found a lot of value in having it, but YMMV.

 ---